pnp/script-samples/scripts/spo-add-fields-to-contenttypes/README.md

 ## Summary

-The script will create a Site columns by checking whether it exists or not.
+The script will create a Site Columns by checking whether it exists or not.
 Adds the site columns to the existing Content Types.

 # [PnP PowerShell](#tab/pnpps)